 2. Medicare Advantage D-SNP: Bob considers a D-SNP for October 2026 open enrollment to get lower cost-sharing through an integrated plan.
 He decides to compare D-SNP options with his GeorgiaCares counselor.

-3. Plan for the cost increase: Bob adjusts his annual budget to accommodate the $900-1,500 increase.
+3. Plan for the cost increase: Bob adjusts his annual budget to accommodate the new cost-sharing he now owes.
 He continues SLMB as his primary cost-saving program.

 Patricia 70 Atlanta: SLMB with Cost-Sharing Burden